holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

 ## Lesson Plan

+### Setup

+- Bunch of paper cut in half
+- Bunch of markers/colored pencils

+### Actual Lesson

 - Reflect
     - What did we talk about last class?
     - What are functions?
     - What is abstraction?
-- Discussion: Begin with a brief discussion about art.
+- Discussion: begin with a brief discussion about art
-    - Ask the students if they know what abstract art is.
+    - Ask the students if they know what abstract art is
     - Why did art get weird in the late 1800's?
         - Previously about capturing all possible details (as lifelike as possible)
         - Once camera invented, needed to go in a new direction